gpantaz/gpantaz.github.io/content/publication/emma_emnlp/index.md

 ---
-title: 'Combine to Describe: Evaluating Compositional Generalization in Image Captioning'
+title: 'Multitask Multimodal Prompted Training for Interactive Embodied Task Completion'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Malvina Nikandrou
+  - Amit Parekh
+  - Bhathiya Hemanthage
+  - Arash Eshghi
+  - Ioannis Konstas
+  - Verena Rieser
+  - Oliver Lemon
   - Alessandro Suglia
-  - Arash Eshghi

 # # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-07-01T00:00:00Z'
+date: '2023-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).